benjamin-musil/benjamin-musil.github.io/README.md

 Speaking of movies, I'm a Nicolas Cage afficiando and I even hosted a Nic Cage Friday weekly event in my freshman dorm in college.
 My favorite Cage movie is Face/Off because you get both a good movie and an insane Nicolas Cage.
 Travolta is a bonus because he is basically a Nicolas Cage clone in that movie.

 I'm also a gamer at heart, both board games and video games.
 I have a large bookshelf dedicated to games such as Catan, Dominion, Carcassonne, King of Tokyo, Elder Sign, and many others.
 For video games, I'm primarily on PC but I play just about anything from retro or modern, indie or AAA.
 With older games I love finding community support such as the [OpenRCT2](https://openrct2.org/) project for Chris Sawyer's Roller Coaster Tycoon.
 I've even hosted game servers for 7 Days to Die and Roller Coaster Tycoon using my 2012 Thinkpad (which I still use because hey it works).

-A couple on-going projects I have (meaning I have the supplies but I haven't built yet) are transforming an Arcade1Up cabinet I bought on discount to integrate with a RetroPie and upgrade the cabinet hardware to plan virtually any arcade game.
-I also bought a used IKEA table that is the perfect size for a custom board game table with leaves that can be taken out for a recessed surface along with cupholders and other small board game accessories.